Personal information management: Cognitive psychology and cognitive science

 Cognitive psychology, as the study of how people learn and remember, problem solve, and make decisions, necessarily also includes the study of how people make smart use of available information.
 The related field of cognitive science, in its efforts to apply these questions more broadly to the study and simulation of intelligent behavior, is also related to PIM.
 (Cognitive science, in turn, has significant overlap with the field of artificial intelligence).

 There is great potential for a mutually beneficial interplay between cognitive science and PIM.
 Sub-areas of cognitive science of clear relevance to PIM include problem solving and decision making.
 For example, folders created to hold information for a big project such as "plan my wedding" may sometimes resemble a problem-decomposition.
 To take another example, the signal detection task has long been used to frame and explain human behavior and has recently been used as a basis for analyzing our choices concerning what information to keep and how – a key activity of PIM.
 Similarly, there is interplay between the psychological study of categorization and concept formation and the PIM study of how people use tags and folders to describe and organize their information.

-Now large portions of a document may be the product of "copy-and-paste" operations (from our previous writings) rather than a product of original writing.
-Certainly, management of text pieces pasted for re-use is a PIM activity, and this raises several interesting questions.
-How do we go about deciding when to re-use and when to write from scratch?
-We may sometimes spend more time chasing down a paragraph we have previously written than it would have taken to simply write a new paragraph expressing the same thoughts.
-Beyond this, we can wonder at what point a reliance on an increasing (and increasingly available) supply of previously written material begins to impact our creativity.

 As people do PIM they work in an external environment that includes other people, available technology, and, often, an organizational setting.
 This means that situated cognition, distributed cognition, and social cognition all relate to the study of PIM.